 It is a white to creamy-white, odorless powder insoluble in water; freely soluble in acetone and in chloroform; sparingly soluble in alcohol.

-Each gram of Diprolene Ointment 0.05% contains 0.643 mg betamethasone dipropionate USP (equivalent to 0.5 mg betamethasone), in a vehicle of propylene glycol; propylene glycol stearate; white wax; and white petrolatum.
+Each gram of Diprolene Ointment, 0.05% contains 0.643 mg betamethasone dipropionate USP (equivalent to 0.5 mg betamethasone), in a white ointment base of propylene glycol; propylene glycol stearate; white petrolatum; and white wax.

 Diprolene - Clinical Pharmacology

 Topical corticosteroids can be absorbed through normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.
-Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids (see DOSAGE AND ADMINISTRATION).
+Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids [see Dosage and Administration (2)].

 Once absorbed through the skin, topical corticosteroids enter pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees, are metabolized primarily in the liver, and excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.